BAVC Media accepts only a few film and media projects per year to be fiscally sponsored.

 Black and white portrait of William Oliver Everson close up with hands clasped in front of his face wearing a long beard, dark rimmed glasses, and a wide brimmed hat.

-The Beat Friar: The Life of Bill Everson
+The Birth of a Poet: The Life of Bill Everson

 Donate to Beyond the Gap